 Learn the fascinating history and hydrology of Sequim’s home-town creek as you drive or cycle along Bell Creek.
 There are 10 stops on the Tour from the creek’s headwaters in Happy Valley to its mouth at Washington Harbor near Sequim Bay.
 Plus, bonus stop #11 downtown.
 (The "Virtual Tour" can be done by simply downloading the Tour App to your computer.)

 How to take the Tour:

-- Follow written directions on the Tour Sheet (or on the App) and visit each site.
-Read the Fun Fact to answer the "really tough questions" and learn something new!
+Follow written directions on the Tour Sheet (or on the App) and visit each site.
+Read the Fun Fact to answer the questions and learn something new!
 (Look for Fun Facts posted on “Bell Creek” signs at tour stops.)